Your skin is red and sore. It may even look scaly. You itch like crazy. You know

 What Is Eczema?

 If you have eczema, you're not alone.
-About 1 out of every 10 kids develops eczema.
+Lots of kids get it, usually before they're

 Why Do Kids Get Eczema?

-— no one can catch it from you and you can't catch it from anyone else.
-Kids
+can catch it from you and you can't catch it from anyone else.
+Kids who get eczema

 have a runny nose), asthma

-(trouble breathing), or other allergic conditions.
-Some scientists think these kids
+(trouble breathing), or other things known as "atopic" conditions.

-About half of the kids who get eczema will also someday develop hay fever or asthma
+More than half of the kids who get eczema will also someday develop hay fever or

 soaps, detergents, or perfumes